alantcharly/Blondie-Recipe-Generator/README.md

 **Eggs** Kept as whole egg counts rather than grams, since real recipes use 1 or 2 eggs.
 Egg yolks were considered for modelling but added complexity, so they became an optional suggestion in the output instead.

 **Baking Powder vs Baking Soda** Some recipes used baking soda, some used baking powder.
 Baking soda requires an acidic component to activate (brown sugar qualifies, but not always reliably).
 For modelling simplicity and wider applicability, everything was standardised to baking powder.
 Amounts were converted from tsp/tbsp to grams for ratio analysis, then converted back to tsp for the output.
-25 of 30 recipes used a baking powder or baking soda measurement that could be standardised.
+25 of 31 recipes used a baking powder or baking soda measurement that could be standardised.

-**Vanilla** Compared against flour weight across the 29 recipes used for ratio analysis, and converted back to tsp/tbsp for the output.
+**Vanilla** Compared against flour weight across the 30 recipes used for ratio analysis, and converted back to tsp/tbsp for the output.

-**Cornstarch** Only 3 of 30 recipes used it, too small a sample for a reliable ratio.
+**Cornstarch** Only 3 of 31 recipes used it, too small a sample for a reliable ratio.
 However, from personal experience with cookies, cornstarch adds chewiness and tenderness.
 Since blondies are essentially a thicker, more runny cookie dough, it is included as an optional suggestion rather than a core ingredient.

 **Add-ins** Chocolate chips, nuts, and other mix-ins were catalogued but excluded from structural modelling since they don't significantly affect the blondie's base texture.
-A general guideline of 100-200g is suggested in the output.
+A general guideline of 100-200g is suggested in the cooking instructions.

 ## The Generator